Fantastic artwork surrounds us.

 The Birth of Venus (Sandro Botticelli, 1480s)

 According to myth, the Goddess Aphrodite arose fully formed out of seafoam.
-The 15th-century painting, Birth of Venus, is Botticelli’s representation of the goddess’s arrival on land.
+Botticelli’s 15th-century painting, Birth of Venus, represents the goddess’s arrival on land.

 The painting portrays Venus standing atop a giant clamshell, blown to shore by two lesser gods.
 An attendant waits on the coast, cloak in hand, ready to cover the goddess when she arrives.
-The painting more aptly showcases the arrival of Venus rather than her birth, but it was dubbed “The Birth of Venus” in the 19th century, and the name stuck.
+The painting more aptly showcases Venus’s arrival rather than her birth, but it was dubbed “The Birth of Venus” in the 19th century, and the name stuck.

 As you would expect, The Birth of Venus is highly parodied and recreated.
 Many fictional characters have found themselves in the clamshell, from Ms. Piggy to Black Widow.
 The imagery is also often used to celebrate female celebrities.
-Marilyn Monroe was featured in the clamshell on numerous occasions, and even Beyonce used the painting as inspiration for some maternity photos.
+On numerous occasions, Marilyn Monroe was featured in the clamshell, and even Beyonce used the painting as inspiration for some maternity photos.

 The painting has also been used to make a social statement about cultural beauty standards.
 In this version, the Venus is much thinner, and her breasts are larger.
 Artist Lauren Wade edited a photo of the painting to expose the ridiculous way that fashion magazines photoshop models to fit their arbitrary standards.